State of Gifting Report

 With this gap between gift sending and gift acceptance, gift senders can push this gift up to the top of recipients’ inboxes with strong follow-up communication.

-But if your gifting platform doesn’t have automatic reminders built into the platform, you’re reliant on adding yet another step to the gift senders’ process that they need to remember.
+But if your gifting platform doesn’t have automatic reminders built into it, you’re relying on adding another step to the gift senders’ process that they need to remember.

-With Smart Gifting, the reminders are sent on your behalf, and the results you’ll see will be almost immediate.
+With personal gifting, the reminders are sent on your behalf, and the results you’ll see will be almost immediate.

 Let us paint a picture for you: